Lutheran Theological Southern Seminary: Academics

-Lenoir-Rhyne University is accredited by the Southern Association of Colleges and Schools (SACS).
-LTSS has the further accreditation of its program from the Association of Theological Schools in the United States and Canada.
-In 2021, the ATS reaccredited seminary programs for a ten-year term.
+As a part of Lenoir-Rhyne University, LTSS is accredited by the Southern Association of Colleges and Schools (SACS).
+It is also accredited by the Association of Theological Schools in the United States and Canada (ATS).

 Student body

 LTSS is a seminary of the Evangelical Lutheran Church in America.
 The student body is predominantly ELCA, with a significant number of United Methodists and Baptists.
 LTSS has a long history of being ecumenically committed.
 In the last two decades, the number of students and faculty from other Christian denominations has grown to nearly half of the student body.
 The seminary has both Baptist studies and Methodist studies course concentrations available.